RyanTokManMokMTM/RyanTokManMokMTM.github.io/content/ch/post/chat-app-final-summary.md

 ## Intro
 Hello, it was a long time not updating my blogger because of doing some research of a issue about multiple user streaming feature.
 The article is to share about what have I achived about the multiple user streming and summrise this side project!
 Which means this project finllay over!
 It took a year to finish QQ.
 Alough the project has done, but still has some issue on it.
 If i have the ablility to fix it on the future, I'll come back and fix it.
-All those issues are makeing the streaming not stable, but we can still play around!
+All those issues are making the streaming not stable, but we can still play around!

 Before I jump into today topic, If you don't remember what the project about, please check all the articles list below to get more information.
 [ChatApp(I)](/post/chat-app-init/)